abulka/generator-electron-flask/README.md

 - We start with the nodejs electron `main process` which is pure javascript `src/index.js` and is the entry point.
 It is a nodejs process with access to the file system and where you define native OS menus etc. It is responsible for launching the browser window containing the UI.
 The browser window runs in a separate render process.
 The main process loads in the initial HTML into the browser window.
 - The electron `render process` is the browser window containing e.g. `src/index.html` and its associated javascript.

+Now we introduce a 3rd process, the flask server.

 Anyone can talk to the flask server - it's just an endpoint:
 - the javascript of the main electron process `src/index.js`